Lakers News: Adam Silver Announces Kobe Bryant NBA All-Star Game Most Valuable Player Award

-NBA commissioner Adam Silver announces the Kobe Bryant NBA All-Star Game Most Valuable Player award to honor the Los Angeles Lakers legend.
+NBA commissioner Adam Silver announced the Kobe Bryant NBA All-Star Game Most Valuable Player award to honor the Los Angeles Lakers legend.

+“Kobe Bryant is synonymous with NBA All-Star and embodies the spirit of this global celebration of our game,” Silver said at his All-Star Weekend availability.

+“[Bryant] always relished the opportunity to compete with the best of the best and perform at the highest level for millions of fans around the world.”

 During Bryant’s 20 seasons with the Lakers, he was a four-time NBA All-Star Game Most Valuable Player (tied for most ever) in his 18 appearances.